How Original is Your Faith?

+Paul is someone whose faith has been tested to the limit.
 He suffers from a debilitating illness that makes even the simplest tasks, like typing on a computer, extremely painful and difficult.
-The result of his personal trials is a faith that is real.
-Reading about his personal faith journey can show you how to form your own faith based on your own life experiences.
+His personal trials have resulted in a faith that is real.

 The meaning of life